theopensystemslab/buildx-next/src/components/dashboard/NOTES.md

   * roof area: material associated with the 'Roofing' element.
   * same with 'Cladding', 'Internal wall lining' etc.
 * show u-values per building.

+## New questions

+* foundation / footprint area: what are these exactly?
+All foundation modules have a floor area of 0.
+* electricity tariff is not filled out (value 'p')